HTW-WI-KI-WS24/FaB-Simulated-Universe/README.md

 Leon Schüßler     -  0579906
 ```

-# Hero and Story Generation App
+# Flesh and Blood Simulated Universe

-Welcome to the Hero and Story Generation App - a place where epic tales and legendary heroes come to life!
+Welcome to the Flesh and Blood Simulated Universe - a place where epic tales and legendary heroes come to life!

 ## Getting Started